-Thomas is a fifth-year doctoral candidate on the Classical Philology track.
-His dissertation examines modern and contemporary poetry and drama from his native U.K. in light of the historic entanglement of classics and empire, and makes the case for reading certain English authors’ engagement with classical texts “postimperially.”
+Thomas is a sixth-year doctoral candidate on the Classical Philology track.
+His dissertation examines modern and contemporary poetry and drama from his native U.K. in light of the historic entanglement of classics and empire, and makes the case for reading certain English and Northern Irish authors’ engagement with classical texts “postimperially.”

-He also works on Irish and American classical receptions in the 20th and 21st centuries.
+He also works on American classical receptions and is currently co-editing a volume on this topic.
 Other research interests include Catullus and the neoterics, Ovid’s Heroides, and interdisciplinary approaches to Latin literature.

 Publications